 North Bethesda Market is a six-acre, high density, mixed-use urban development that has transformed a suburban parking lot into a new urban center along a major public transportation corridor in Rockville, Maryland.
-Anchored by a Whole Foods Market, street level features retail and commercial office space with residential apartments and condominiums in high rise space above.
+Anchored by a Whole Foods Market, the street level features retail and commercial office space with residential apartments and condominiums in high-rise space above.